We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Researchers concluded that higher order consciousness is related to oscillations around 25 and 40 Hz.

 Recent research has demonstrated parallels between styles of romantic attachment and general dream content.

-Assessment results from 61 student participants in committed dating relationships of six months duration or longer revealed a significant association between relationship-specific attachment security and the degree to which dreams about romantic partners followed.
+Assessment results from 61 student participants in committed dating relationships of six months duration or longer revealed

 The findings illuminate our understanding of mental representations with regards to specific attachment figures.